Labor Market Information Resources and Data: Home | By Customer | By Subject | By Geography | Data Library | Online Services

 - Standard Occupational Classification (SOC)

-The data provided in Labor Market Info use the Standard Occupational Classification (SOC) to classify occupations.
+The data typically found in this website use the Standard Occupational Classification (SOC) to classify occupations.

 - Biotechnology in California